formulaslug/fs-4-firmware/libraries/SensorFilters/README.md

 ___

 ### DebounceToDigitalIn

-Debounces a digital input
+Debounces a digital input.

 #### Implementation
-Digital inputs are debounced by using a timer to sample the input at a high frequency (1ms), and only updates the debounced state of the pin when the signal changes for a set number of samples (_valid_read_count).
+Digital inputs are debounced by using a class-wide timer to sample all the input at a high frequency (1ms), and only updates the debounced state of each pin when the signal has changed for a set number of samples (_valid_read_count).

-The signal must change for a time equal to the sampling interval multiplied by the required sample count, for example, with default values 1ms, and 5 required samples, a signal must change for 5ms straight to be registered.
+The signal must change for a time equal to the sampling interval multiplied by the required sample count, for example, with default values, 5 samples are required, so a signal must change for 5ms straight to be registered.
+If the signal is read to be the same as the current default state, then the counted number of changed reads is reset back to 0.

+If you pass in values <= 1 as the valid_read_count, then the DebounceToDigitalIn will act largely the same as a normal DigitalIn, just updating every ms rather than on every read.
+If, for example, you set valid_read_count to 3, then the DebounceToDigitalIn object will need to read a changed value 3 times in a row for the returned default state to then change.

+The default state for a DebounceToDigitalIn object is false (0).

 #### Code Sample
 ```cpp